 Gonorrhea is a core sexually transmitted infection, caused by Neisseria gonorrhoeae: gram negative diplococci

-Presentations: urethral discharge, septic arthritis, proctitis, disseminated sepsis
+Presentations: urethritis, septic arthritis, proctitis, disseminated sepsis

 Diagnosis: NAAT +ve or joint aspirate